-Annual – If you are not currently an annual filer, the Tax Department may later reclassify you as an annual filer if your total tax due for the four most recently filed quarterly periods does not exceed $3,000.
-The Tax Department will mail you a notice indicating the change.
+Annual - If you are not currently an annual filer, the Tax Department may later reclassify you as an annual filer if your total tax due for the four most recently filed quarterly periods does not exceed $3,000.
+The Tax Department will notify you of the change.

-Annual to quarterly – If you are currently an annual filer, the Tax Department may later reclassify you as a quarterly filer if, during your annual filing period, your total sales and use tax due exceeds $3,000.
+Annual to quarterly - If you are currently an annual filer, the Tax Department may later reclassify you as a quarterly filer if, during your annual filing period, your total sales and use tax due exceeds $3,000.
 The change to quarterly filing takes effect the sales tax quarter following the annual period in which your total sales and use tax exceeds $3,000.
-The Tax Department will mail you a notice indicating the change.
+The Tax Department will notify you of the change.

-Annual to part-quarterly (monthly) – If you are currently an annual filer, you may be later reclassified as a part-quarterly (monthly) filer if during your annual filing period, the combined amount of your taxable sales (and purchases subject to use tax) is $300,000 or more.
+Annual to part-quarterly (monthly) - If you are currently an annual filer, you may be later reclassified as a part-quarterly (monthly) filer if, during your annual filing period, the combined amount of your taxable sales (and purchases subject to use tax) is $300,000 or more.
 The change to monthly filing takes effect the first month following the annual period in which your taxable transactions equal or exceed $300,000.
-The Tax Department will mail you a notice indicating the change.
+The Tax Department will notify you of the change.

-Quarterly to part-quarterly (monthly) – If the combined amount of your taxable sales (and purchases subject to use tax) during any quarter is $300,000 or more, you must begin filing monthly returns.
+Quarterly to part-quarterly (monthly) - If the combined amount of your taxable sales (and purchases subject to use tax) during any quarter is $300,000 or more, you must begin filing monthly returns.
 The change to monthly filing status takes effect the first month following the sales tax quarter in which your taxable transactions equal or exceed $300,000 in a quarter.
-The Tax Department will mail you a notice indicating the change.
+The Tax Department will notify you of the change.

 You must continue to file returns monthly until your taxable sales are less than $300,000 in a quarter for four consecutive quarters, at which time you may contact the Tax Department to request a change to quarterly filing status.